BalaM314/mlogx/spec.md

 `filename`: The filename of the file being compiled(minus the .mlogx at the end).

+`name`: The name of your project from config.json

+`authors`: List of authors from config.json

 `$_[any mindustry icon name]`: The Unicode character that displays as the icon in-game.
 Example: $_lead will get replaced with <> (U+F837), the char for lead.